chrisstaite/DoTe/README.md

 common name and certificate public key hash.
 The
 IP may be IPv4 or IPv6 in square brackets, as when specifying the forwarder.

+By default, forwarders have 5 seconds to reply before the request is dropped.
+This can be configured by using the `-t` option.